locationtech/udig-platform/docs/user/en/Configure a AOI layer.rst

 **Related tasks**

-`Configure table view to list the contents of a polygon <Configure%20table%20view%20to%20list%20the%20contents%20of%20a%20polygon.html>`_
+:doc:`Configure table view to list the contents of a polygon`

 **Related reference**